maitrawebtech/neural-os-controller/README.md

 *   **Touchless Window Management**: Grab, drag, and drop any active window on your screen using only your hand in mid-air.
 *   **Inertial Physics Engine**: Windows glide and snap with built-in momentum when you release them during a drag, creating a natural, fluid feel.
 *   **Instant Window Minimization**: Rapidly flick your hand to minimize the current window.
-*   **Stealth Protocol**: Quickly clench a fist to instantly mute your system volume and hide all windows, showing the desktop. hhufbywebebs
+*   **Stealth Protocol**: Quickly clench a fist to instantly mute your system volume and hide all windows, showing the desktop.
 *   **Virtual Desktop Navigation**: Twist your hand to seamlessly snap between your Windows Virtual Desktops.
 *   **Ultra-Low Latency Tracking**: Uses Google MediaPipe and predictive Kalman Filters to ensure cursor movements are perfectly synced with physical motion.
 *   **Universal Accessibility**: The system currently bypasses biocryptographic locks, allowing anyone to jump in and control the OS immediately.